badosa/JSON-stat/index.md

 For a library of high level functions built on top of JJT, see the [JSON-stat Javascript Utilities Suite](https://github.com/badosa/JSON-stat/tree/master/utils) (JJUS).

+For simple conversion from the JSON-stat format, see the [JSON-stat Command Line Conversion Tools](https://www.npmjs.com/package/jsonstat-conv).

 ## Design principles

 JSON-stat is based on a data cube information structure.
 The JSON-stat Javascript Toolkit exposes the data cube as a tree.